-Did you know that Hashimoto’s, is the most common cause of hypothyroidism (1)?
-This disease has been estimated to affect 5 in 100 Americans and is 40% more common in women (1).
+Did you know Hashimoto’s is the most common cause of hypothyroidism (1)?
+This Disease has been estimated to affect 5 in 100 Americans and is 40% more common in women (1).
 Not only is there an autoimmune form of hypothyroidism, but there is also an autoimmune version of hyperthyroidism known as Graves’ Disease.
 Graves’ Disease is the most common form of hyperthyroidism (2).

-The diagnosis of Hashimoto’s or Graves’ Disease is based on the presence of thyroid antibodies on blood work.
+The diagnosis of Hashimoto’s or Graves’ Disease will show elevated levels of thyroid antibodies.
 Thyroid peroxidase antibodies are just one type of antibody that can occur in these autoimmune thyroid conditions.
-But there are actually three other antibodies that can arise in either condition.
+But three other antibodies can arise in either situation.

 - 𝐓𝐡𝐲𝐫𝐨𝐢𝐝 𝐏𝐞𝐫𝐨𝐱𝐢𝐝𝐚𝐬𝐞 𝐀𝐧𝐭𝐢𝐛𝐨𝐝𝐲: thyroid peroxidase is an enzyme that is responsible for converting iodide to iodine (3).
 Iodine is then incorporated with a protein called thyroglobulin to produce thyroid hormones (4).
 Blocking this enzyme can make it challenging for your body to produce sufficient levels of thyroid hormones.